 As we approach summer and our horses get increased turnout, it is important to do so with caution, especially if your horse is laminitis-prone.
 For owners whose horses are turned out, it is worth reminding ourselves of the potential threat posed by lush and abundant grass.

-Horses that are carrying extra weight should be monitored closely throughout summer and autumn because new grass could be the tipping point to a laminitic episode.
+Horses that are carrying extra weight should be monitored closely throughout Summer and autumn because new grass could be the tipping point for a laminitic episode.
 For horses that are prone to laminitis and colic, be particularly cautious about their access to grass and keep turnout time to a minimum.
 Use electric fences where necessary to partition fields and cordon off areas of particularly good grazing.

 While many horse owners worry about their animals losing weight and condition over winter, horses are naturally adapted for it and can cope well with minor weight loss.
 This is quickly put back on in spring and summer, so it is key that your horse doesn’t enter the season too heavy next year.

 To avoid the threat of laminitis (whether your horse is susceptible or not), follow these management, exercise and feeding measures and contact us if you have any questions:

 - Horses get fat on grass, especially if they are in light work, are resting or retired.
 Forget the ‘1 horse per acre’ rule for now and try to graze 3-4 horses on the land.
 Horses don’t need as much grass to maintain weight as you might think, so watch how much they are consuming.
 Mow the paddock if you can.

 - Consider buying your horse a muzzle.
 Rather than stabling your horse to restrict its grazing, turn it out with a muzzle.
 This means your horse still gets exercised, whilst limiting how much grass it is able to consume.
 For overweight horses, muzzles can be a very useful aid.